kenatiod/Factorials/README.md

 The code uses the python tqdm module for the console parser.
 You may need to: pip install tqdm

+Using this program I was able to find a special number, where c = 2080, such that for all c > 2080, no candidate for b < c-1 and > c/2 can generate a c!/b! that could possibly be equal to a!

 -Ken Clements